iliashariat86-beep/ilia-shariat.github.io/README.md

 # ilia-shariat.github.io
-University student actively working on academic and practical projects, collaborating with fellow students, researchers, and professors’ assistants.
-Developing skills in Industrial Engineering, data analysis, Excel, Python, SQL, Power BI, and optimization while building practical experience through diverse projects and research collaborations.
+I am a university student actively engaged in a range of academic and practical projects, collaborating with fellow students, researchers, and professors’ assistants.
+I am developing my skills in Industrial Engineering, data analysis, Excel, and optimization while gaining hands-on experience through diverse projects and research collaborations.